PiwikPRO/PPMS-PublicDocs/sdks/android-sdk/getting-started.rst

     }

 Note: We recommend using just one tracker instance for your app.
-Otherwise, you can end up with over-counted metrics.
+Otherwise, you may end up with over-counted metrics.

 2. Share the ``Tracker`` instance across your app.
 The ``Tracker`` is now thread-safe.